EthanThorpe909/UMBC-ID-Computer-Vision/README.md

 * **Face Detection**: Acts as a trigger so it only starts scanning when someones id is actually in front of the camera.
 * **Pandas**: Used to manage the database file and remove people when they sign out.
 * **Database**: Sign-In_Log.csv stores the name, id number, and timestamp.

+# What you need to download

+You need to have Python 3.9 installed.

+Run this command to get the required libraries:

+bash
+pip install opencv-python easyocr face_recognition pandas pillow